 Preparation of the Dossier

-The faculty member collaborates with the Associate Dean or Director and with the Dean’s office to produce the promotion dossier.
+The faculty member collaborates with the Promotion and Tenure Department Head or Non-Tenure-Line Promotion Department Head and with the Dean’s office to produce the promotion dossier.

 The promotion dossier focuses on contributions made after the candidate attained the rank of Associate Librarian.
+There is no time in rank required prior to submitting materials for promotion to Librarian.
 Contributions to the Scholarship of Librarianship, the Scholarship of Teaching and Learning (if appropriate), and Service and the Scholarship of Service to the University, Society, and the Profession may document information for up to 10 of the most recent consecutive years since the last formal promotion and tenure review.
-However, contributions made to the Scholarship of Research and Creative Accomplishments are documented for the entire length of the candidate’s professional career, from the beginning of the candidate’s scholarly publication record.
+Contributions made to the Scholarship of Research and Creative Accomplishments are documented for the entire length of the candidate’s professional career, from the beginning of the candidate’s scholarly publication record.